-c) Dial the number.
+b) Dial the number.

-- d) You'll be asked to input the Meeting ID followed by hash (#).
+- c) You'll be asked to input the Meeting ID followed by hash (#).
 Do this.
-It will be a 9 digit number and will change for each Zoom invite.
-The one above happens to be 514 690 411. - e) A voice then asks if you are the organiser enter a number.
-You aren't, so do nothing! - f) Then it suggests "just press #".
-Do this! - g) You should now be put through to join the meeting.
-The host will know you have arrived. - h) In a small meeting like a committee, give your name and say you are joining.
+It will be a 9 or 10 or 11 digit number and will change for each Zoom invite.
+The one above happens to be 848 090 936. - d) A voice then asks if you are the organiser enter a number.You aren't, so do nothing! - e) Then it suggests "just press #".
+Do this! - f) You should now be put through to join the meeting.
+The host will know you have arrived. - g) In a small meeting like a committee, give your name and say you are joining.
 In a larger meeting, perhaps wait and see whether there are introductions.
-In worship, people usually don't introduce themselves, though if you arrive more than a few minutes early there is often some conversation, so it is good to introduce yourself and say you are on the phone.
+In worship, people usually don't introduce themselves, though if you arrive more than a few minutes early there is often some conversation, so it is good to

-- i) It is normal to mute your phone, so everyone does not hear each other's background noises.
-Remember to unmute when you want to speak. - j) It may be a good idea to re-read section 1 about online meeting for worship now you have mastered joining.
+- introduce yourself and say you are on the phone.
+You could ask the host to 'rename' you, so that people with screens can see your name. - h) It is normal to mute your phone, so everyone does not hear each other's background noises.
+You can mute your phone in Zoom by pressing 6.
+To unmute it is also 6.
+Remember to unmute when you want to speak. - i) In a business meeting or committee, you can raise your hand electronically by pressing 9.
+The host of the meeting will see a hand beside your name. - j) It may be a good idea to re-read section 1 about online meeting for worship now you have mastered joining.